Top local movers for Cincinnati to New Orleans moves

 - New Orleans is considered to be less safe than Cincinnati with a score of 32.69 vs Cincinnati’s 49.53.

-- Air quality in New Orleans is good, and in Cincinnati it's good.
+- Air quality in New Orleans is Good, and in Cincinnati it’s Good.

-- Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+- Elevator reservation: If there is an elevator in your building, it’s a good idea to secure a reservation before your moving day.

-- State licensing: If youโre using a legitimate moving company to relocate from one home or apartment within the state to another, look for a company regulated by the Louisiana Public Service Commission (LPSC).
+- State licensing: If you’re using a legitimate moving company to relocate from one home or apartment within the state to another, look for a company regulated by the Louisiana Public Service Commission (LPSC).
 During the pre-move screening process, families on the move should verify that prospective movers are registered and in good standing with the LPSC.
 In cases of substandard service, inflated costs, and unlicensed movers operating illegally, consumers may file a complaint, after which the commission will initiate an investigation.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Make sure the moving company you use has a license before hiring.

-- State regulator: To confirm a moving company's license in Louisiana, visit the state's public utilities commission.
+- State regulator: You can check the status of a Louisiana moving license through the state’s public utilities commission.

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to New Orleans without delay.
 You can select your official move date when completing the form.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: State laws differ on mover insurance.
 Choose Released Value Protection for free coverage at 60 cents per pound from movers.
 For full-value protection, explore alternative options with your chosen moving company or consider a third-party insurance provider.

-- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.

 Where to live in New Orleans